Lemon Bubble Bread

 Pie Crust

-1. Whisk together the flour, sugar, and salt in a large bowl.
-Work the shortening into the flour mixture with your fingertips until evenly distributed.
-Work the butter into the flour mixture until flat, dime size pieces are formed.
+1. In a large bowl, whisk together the flour, sugar and salt.
+Work the shortening into the flour mixture with your fingertips until it's evenly dispersed throughout.
+Work the butter into the flour mixture with your fingertips, creating flat dime size pieces.

-2. In a small bowl combine the ice water and vinegar.
-Sprinkle the ice water mixture over the flour mixture a little at a time and mix just until the dough comes together.
-You may not need all of the water, depending on your climate.
-On a lightly floured surface, fold the dough over onto itself a couple of times.
-Form the dough into two disks.
-Wrap the disks in plastic wrap.
-Refrigerate at least two hours or up to overnight.
+2. In a small bowl, whisk the ice water and vinegar together.
+Sprinkle over the flour mixture a little at a time, stirring until the dough comes together.
+You may not need all of the liquid depending on your climate.

-1. Preheat the oven to 375ºF (190ºC).
+1. Preheat the oven to 400ºF (200ºC).
 Line a large baking sheet with parchment paper.

 Print Recipe